sdamerdji/rezoner/README.md

 ```

+If you have trouble installing a package, try this: install.packages('foobar_package', type='source')

 Then in RStudio, open app.R and click 'Run App' at the top right.
 The app should run!

 ### Reproduce collateral for web app